IdoBar/3030NSC-workshops-binder/README.md

 If we want to keep things simple (for this course) or we would like to use R on shared computers, where we can’t install software, we can run R and Rstudio through a web client that is hosted on a remote server.
+We will use the
+<a href="https://mybinder.org/" target="_blank">Binder</a> service,
-We will use the [Binder](https://mybinder.org/) service, which is free, easy to use and can be launched from a single GitHub repository (more about this in the workshop).
+which is free, easy to use and can be launched from a single GitHub repository (more about this in the workshop).

 #### Launching Binder